Immunizations and Other Health Information

 Students will not be permitted to start classes at the Larner College of Medicine without providing evidence of compliant immunization records.
 For the safety of patients and students alike, this policy is strictly enforced.
 Entering medical students are required to demonstrate evidence of having completed the following tests and immunizations by July 1 of their matriculation year:

 • COVID-19: All University of Vermont (UVM) students are required to be fully vaccinated for COVID-19.
+One of the following is required:

-• Tuberculosis Screening: Results of last two step TSTs (PPDs) or one IGRA blood test are required regardless of prior BCG status within three months of the August 1 deadline for incoming students.
-If you have a history of a positive TST (PPD)>=10mm or IGRA please supply information regarding any evaluation and/or treatment.
+If you have a history of a positive TST (PPD)>=10mm or IGRA please supply information regarding any evaluation and/or treatment (Complete Section B of AAMC Form).
 Please review the Tuberculosis Screening policy for more information.

 • Varicella (Chicken Pox): Two doses of vaccine or positive serology.